 Many people think France is expensive, but that depends on how you organize your vacation.
 France has some of the best hotels and restaurants in the world and top luxury shopping.
 Paris particularly has a reputation for being expensive.
 But like everywhere in the world, if you know how to plan your vacation, you’ll discover the tricks and tactics to make France travel fit within a budget and make it affordable.

 The season you choose for your vacation makes a huge difference, so start by factoring this in.
 Everything, from airfares to hotel rates, fluctuates dramatically depending on the time of year when you travel.

-But remember that every season in France has its different pleasures, so you might ignore the summer months in favour of the freshness of spring or the glorious colours of autumn.
+But remember that every season in France has its different pleasures, so you might ignore the summer months in favor of the freshness of spring or the glorious colors of autumn.
 Also remember that the French still mainly take their holidays from July 14 (Bastille Day) to mid-August, so resorts fill up and prices rise during that time.

 Get Cheap Flights to France

 Book several months ahead of your trip and you will get a good fare, particularly if you’re traveling from overseas.
 Check out airfare/package deals; sometimes these can really save you a lot of money.

 Also, consider where you want to go.
 If you’re only going to the south of France, then it makes sense to book a flight to one of the big French cities with international airports like Nice, Marseille, or Bordeaux.

 If you’re going to Paris, then down to the south of France, look at both flights and trains for the onward journey.